stan-dev/design-docs/designs/0013-profiling.md

 - There is no separation between warmup and non-warmup timing (for sampling or ADVI)

-- We can not profile transforms of the parameters defined in the parameters block
+- We can not profile top-level declarations in any of the blocks and can thus also not profile any transforms defined in such declarations.
+As top-level declarations are the only allowed statements in the `parameters` block, this also means that profiling is not allowed in the parameters block.

-- when fitting using MPI, the output can be cluttered due to multi-process I/O.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives